rohitkannan/rohitkannan.github.io/_pages/cv.md

 Experience
 ======
-* Center for Nonlinear Studies Postdoctoral Fellow at Los Alamos National Laboratory (since Dec.
-2020)
+* Center for Nonlinear Studies Postdoctoral Fellow at Los Alamos National Laboratory, 2021 to present
 * Postdoctoral Associate at the Wisconsin Institute for Discovery, UW-Madison, 2018 to 2020
   * Focus: Data-driven optimization under uncertainty with application to power systems (PI: James R. Luedtke)
 * Engineering Consultant at Alcon and Corning Inc., 2013